PiX3L-NoMAD/my_nc_news/README.md

     * Jest-sorted
     * Supertest

-To check which dependencies are installed, in your terminal input:
+To check the status of the project dependencies on your machine, put in your terminal:
     npm list

-The end of your package.json file should look like this:
+The end of your package.json file should look something like this:

     "dependencies": {
         "dotenv": "^16.0.0",